 - Grow the number of degrees and credentials that garner higher salaries upon graduation: STEM+H fields, high-wage, high-demand fields.

 - Close achievement gaps by increasing the number of degrees and credentials earned by low-income, minority and underprepared students.

-The models for the public universities and KCTCS will be phased in over three years, beginning in fiscal year 2018-19.
-The model distributes funding based on three basic components:
+The models for the public universities and KCTCS were phased in over three years, beginning in fiscal year 2018-19.
+Funding distribution is based on three basic components:

 - Student Success (35% of allocable resources distributed based on relative success in achieving student progression milestones and degree and credential production).